yongwonshin/PIMFlow/README.md

 You can install all dependencies by following this document.

-Firstly, make sure CUDN is installed in your system:
+Firstly, make sure CUDA is installed in your system:
 ```bash
 export CUDA_INSTALL_PATH=/usr/local/cuda # set it to your CUDA installation path
 nvcc --version